idfy-io/docs/README.md

 ## Support

-We’re here to help.
-Get in touch and we’ll get back to you as soon as we can.
-[Contact us](https://github.com/idfy-io/docs/blob/master/support@idfy.io)
+We’re here to help!
+Get in touch with support at support@idfy.io and we’ll get back to you as soon as we can.